 For example, a Recruitment Specialist may need an Applicant Tracking System to keep track of all the applicants and synchronize their recruitment and selection process.
 In Learning & Development, a company can invest in a Knowledgebase System where the teams upload and distribute learning content internally.
 Meanwhile, the Compensation & Benefits team uses a digital payroll system to process their payroll-related tasks.

 However, all these tools can be blended into one platform which is the HRIS.
 It’s an all-in-one database.
-It can store applicant information, employee demographics, track working hours, computes salaries and deductions, etc. It’s designed to centralize all Human Resource information.
+It can store applicant information, and employee demographics, track working hours, compute salaries and deductions, etc. It’s designed to centralize all Human Resource information.
 In this way, one can easily retrieve employee data without opening several sheets or web pages.

 HR Data Analytics

 Over the years, Human Resource Management has made some key innovations driven by data.
 Essentially, the HRIS is a data-entry tool; the organization then uses the data collected in HRIS to make informed decisions.